 The Mike M. Masaoka Fellowship Fund was established in 1988 to honor Mike M. Masaoka (1915-1991) for a lifetime of outstanding public service in promoting justice, civil rights and human dignity.
 The purpose of the Fund is to develop leaders for public service by providing opportunities for college seniors or students in graduate or professional programs to work for a Member of Congress or a Senator.
 The Fellows’ assignments include a variety of tasks where they will be exposed to all facets of the work of the Representative or Senator and his/her staff.

 For more information about the Mike M. Masaoka Fellowship, please click here.
-Application and one (1) letter of recommendation must be submitted by e-mail to email@example.com by COB Friday, May 9, 2014.
+Application and one (1) letter of recommendation should be submitted by e-mail to email@example.com and will be reviewed on a rolling deadline..

 The Norman Y. Mineta Fellowship was established in 2007 and is sponsored by State Farm Insurance Company.
 The Fellow will assist the Washington DC JACL office on public policy issues important to the Asian American community, working under the direction of the JACL Director of Public Policy.
 In addition, the Fellow will coordinate JACL/OCA chapter activities related to child/teen auto safety programs promoted by State Farm.
-The Fellowship is awarded to a qualified student who has completed their undergraduate degree for a period of 10 to 12 months.
+The Fellowship is awarded to a qualified student who has completed their undergraduate degree for a period of ten (10) to twelve (12) months.

-The application period for this program is not open at present.
-For information on the Norman Y. Mineta Fellowship, contact the JACL Washington, DC Office at 202.223.1240 or firstname.lastname@example.org
+Applications for the Norman Y. Mineta Fellowship are now open until August 31, 2014, at 6:00 p.m.
+EST. For information on the position, please contact the JACL Washington, DC Office at 202.223.1240 or firstname.lastname@example.org

 This fellowship will be focused on public policy advocacy as well as healthcare programs and issues of importance to the Asian Pacific American (APA) community at large.
-The fellowship is named for the Honorable Daniel K. Inouye, current United States senator from Hawaii.
+The fellowship is named for the Honorable Daniel K. Inouye, the late United States senator from Hawaii.
 The fellow will monitor key legislative initiatives pertaining to healthcare, civil rights and social justice of importance to the JACL mission and design and implement JACL-sponsored health fairs and other programming among other tasks and duties.
-This fellowship is awarded to a JACL college graduate for a period of four (4) to ten (10) months.
+This fellowship is awarded to a JACL college graduate for a period of ten (10) to twelve (12) months.

-The application period for this program is not open at present.
-For more information on the Daniel K. Inouye Fellowship, contact the JACL Washington, DC office at 202.223.1240 or email@example.com
+Applications for the Daniel K. Inouye Fellowship are now open until August 31, 2014, at 6:00 p.m.
+EST. For more information on the position, please contact the JACL Washington, DC office at 202.223.1240 or email@example.com